garbear/xbmc/docs/README.Android.md

 **[back to top](#table-of-contents)**

 ## 3. Prerequisites
-Building Kodi for Android requires Android NDK revision 20b.
+Building Kodi for Android requires Android NDK revision 25c.
 For the SDK just use the latest available.
-Kodi CI/CD platforms currently use r21e for build testing and releases, so we recommend using r21e for the most tested build experience

 * **[Android SDK](https://developer.android.com/studio/index.html)** (Look for `Get just the command line tools`)